OscarCabralesA/ludmilas-lock/README.md

 # ludmillas-lock
-An original visual novel from Tulipo Studios
+An original visual novel by Tulipo Studios